robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Everything in me leaned towards home, towards a little flat in Torquay, towards her.
 For a second it was like Celeste was close enough to melt into.
 I held the vial to my face, eyes closed.
 The thought of her made my throat ache.

-Then—without thinking—I sprayed my wrists.
+Then — without thinking — I sprayed my wrists.

 Two tiny mists.
 Soft.
 Private.